Image

 • Sexual contact with nursing home residents

-Penalties for Not Registering as a Sex Offender in Buchanan County, MO
+Penalties for Failing to Register as a Sex Offender in Buchanan County, MO

-Failure to register as a sex offender is considered a class E felony unless you are required to register after being charged with an offense in chapter 566 which was an unclassified felony, a class A or B felony, or a felony involving a child under 14 years of age, in which case it turns into a class D felony.
+Failure to register as a sex offender is a class E felony unless the individual is required to register after being charged with an offense in chapter 566 which was an unclassified felony, a class A or B felony, or a felony involving a child under the age of 14, in which case it turns into a class D felony.

-Combs Waterkotte is an award-winning criminal defense law firm based in St. Louis.
-In addition to expert legal representation from our skilled Buchanan County, MO child pornography attorneys, we provide help in the following practice areas for clients in Buchanan County and anywhere in Missouri:
+Combs Waterkotte is a leading criminal defense law firm based in St. Louis.
+In addition to expert legal representation from our skilled Buchanan County, MO child pornography attorneys, we provide help in the following practice areas for clients in Buchanan County, MO:

 Child Pornography Defense Lawyer Buchanan County, MO | Criminal Defense Law Firm in Buchanan County, MO | Combs Waterkotte